csswizardry/csswizardry.github.com/workshops.md

 * the ITCSS architecture for scalable and maintainable CSS;
 * how to handle layout in a responsive world;
 * theming and customising views;
+* effective and business-friendly strategies for refactoring CSS;
 * and a whole host more.

 <blockquote class="pull-quote" id="quote:christine-tadler">